infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 }
 ```

-This block/component uses three components, one is heading and the other heading is renamed to intro and the last one is paragraphy.
+This block/component uses three components, two headings (one of which is renamed to `intro`) and a paragraph.

 ## Important helpers

-As we described earlier in order to use our setup you must use our helpers.
-Here are some of the helper you should get familiar with:
+As we described earlier, in order to use our setup you must use our helpers.
+Here are some of the helpers you should get familiar with:

 * props - [JS](https://github.com/infinum/eightshift-frontend-libs/blob/develop/scripts/editor/props.js) - [PHP](https://github.com/infinum/eightshift-libs/blob/develop/src/Helpers/Components.php)
 * getOptions - [JS](https://github.com/infinum/eightshift-frontend-libs/blob/develop/scripts/editor/get-options.js) - [PHP](https://github.com/infinum/eightshift-libs/blob/develop/src/Helpers/Components.php)